abacusorg/AbacusSummit/docs/simulations.rst

 In the course of running AbacusSummit, a few rare instances of irreversible data loss occurred before the data could be archived.
 The resulting inhomogeneities in the data products presented by AbacusSummit are recorded here.

 - AbacusSummit_base_c103_ph000, for redshifts 0.8 and above, is missing all field particles and all halo RVs (but not halo PIDs).
 Consequently, the halo cleaning is not present at redshift 0.8 and above.
 - AbacusSummit_base_c004_ph003 is missing full (pack9) time slice outputs for redshifts 0.8 and 1.4.
 And, as a result, no time slice power spectra exist for those redshifts (AB power spectra exist as normal).
+- AbacusSummit_base_c163_ph000 is missing some light cone files; some step files are missing, and within step files, some ranks' outputs may be missing.
+The light cone should probably be treated as corrupt and unusable, although a manifest of all the files that survived to be merged into the ASDF data products is available under ``AbacusSummit_base_c163_ph000/lightcones/lcfiles.txt``.
+- AbacusSummit_base_c102_ph000 is missing all light cone step files except ``LightCone0`` for steps 991 and later.
+Within those step files, it is unknown if outputs from particular ranks are missing.
+The light cone should probably be treated as corrupt and unusable.